 Echeveria 'Margaret Martin'

-Echeveria 'Margaret Martin' is an attractive hybrid and results from a cross between Echeveria agavoides and Echeveria colorata 'Lindsayana'.
-It is a rosette-forming succulent with a tight, up to 6 inches (15 cm) tall and up to 12 inches (30 cm) wide rosette of fleshy, apple-green leaves with a strong reddish-pink tinge near the edges and a darker red terminal spine.
+Echeveria 'Margaret Martin' is an attractive hybrid with tight rosettes that grow up to 6 inches (15 cm) tall and up to 12 inches (30 cm) in diameter.
+Leaves are fleshy, apple-green with a strong reddish-pink tinge near the edges and a darker red terminal spine.

 How to Grow and Care